aifimmunology/ALTRA-manuscript/README.md

-# ALTRA-Figures
+# ALTRA-manuscript
-repository for codes to generate figures for ALTRA manuscript
+repository for codes to perform analysis and generate figures for ALTRA manuscript